gilzero/combinefile/README.md

 ## Acknowledgments

-- Built with FastAPI and Bootstrap
+- Built with FastAPI and Bootstrap 5
 - Uses pathspec for .gitignore parsing
+- PDF export powered by jsPDF
+- Image export using html2canvas
-- Confetti effects powered by canvas-confetti
+- Confetti effects by canvas-confetti